infinispan/infinispan-operator/README.md

 # Release
 To create an Operator release perform the following:

+1. Update Operand references:
-1. Ensure that the `INFINISPAN_OPERAND_VERSIONS` json in `config/manager/manager.yaml` includes the latest Infinispan Server releases.
+   - `INFINISPAN_OPERAND_VERSIONS` json in `config/manager/manager.yaml` includes the latest Infinispan Server releases.
 Do not use the floating tags for an Operand image, e.g. `13.0`.
-2. Update `server_image_version` in `documentation/asciidoc/topics/attributes/community-attributes.adoc` to point to the latest Operand version
+   - `server_image_version` in `documentation/asciidoc/topics/attributes/community-attributes.adoc` to point to the latest Operand version
+   - `test/e2e/utils/common.go` VersionManager JSON to include latest Operand
+   - `documentation/asciidoc/topics/ref_supported_versions.adoc` to include all supported Operands
-3. Commit changes with appropriate commit message, e.g "Releasing Operator <x.y.z>.Final"
+2. Commit changes with appropriate commit message, e.g "Releasing Operator <x.y.z>.Final"
-4. Tag the release `git tag <x.y.z>` and push to GitHub
+3. Tag the release `git tag <x.y.z>` and push to GitHub
-5. Create and push the multi-arch image using the created tag via the "Image Release" GitHub Action
+4. Create and push the multi-arch image using the created tag via the "Image Release" GitHub Action
-6. Remove the old bundle from local `rm -rf bundle`
+5. Remove the old bundle from local `rm -rf bundle`
-7. Create OLM bundle `make bundle VERSION=<x.y.z> CHANNELS=2.3.x DEFAULT_CHANNEL=2.3.x IMG=quay.io/remerson/operator:<x.y.z>.Final`
+6. Create OLM bundle `make bundle VERSION=<x.y.z> CHANNELS=2.3.x DEFAULT_CHANNEL=2.3.x IMG=quay.io/remerson/operator:<x.y.z>.Final`
-8. Copy contents of `bundle/` and issue PRs to:
+7. Copy contents of `bundle/` and issue PRs to:
     - https://github.com/k8s-operatorhub/community-operators
     - https://github.com/redhat-openshift-ecosystem/community-operators-prod
-9. Once PR in 5 has been merged and Operator has been released to OperatorHub, update the "replaces" field in `config/manifests/bases/infinispan-operator.clusterserviceversion.yaml` to `replaces: infinispan-operator.v<x.y.z>`
+8. Once PR in 5 has been merged and Operator has been released to OperatorHub, update the "replaces" field in `config/manifests/bases/infinispan-operator.clusterserviceversion.yaml` to `replaces: infinispan-operator.v<x.y.z>`
-10. Update `scripts/ci/install-catalog-source.sh` `VERSION` field to the next release version
+9. Update `scripts/ci/install-catalog-source.sh` `VERSION` field to the next release version
-11. Update `scripts/create-olm-catalog.sh` to include the just released version in `BUNDLE_IMGS` and the next release version in the update graph
+10. Update `scripts/create-olm-catalog.sh` to include the just released version in `BUNDLE_IMGS` and the next release version in the update graph
-12. Commit changes with appropriate commit message, e.g "Next Version <x.y.z>"
+11. Commit changes with appropriate commit message, e.g "Next Version <x.y.z>"

 # Testing